fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 For those interested, we are creating a new Map object variable `gmap`.
 What's special about this is that the creation of the object

-- takes parameters (the HTML id and the mapOptions object)
+- takes arguments (the HTML id and the mapOptions object)
 - actually displays the map (we don't worry about this, the Google API does)
 - give us back a regular Javascript object that we can store, use and refer to later.
 ---